chris-belcher/electrum-personal-server/README.md

 1. Make sure `~/.local/bin` is in your \$PATH (`echo $PATH`).
 If not, add it:
    `echo 'PATH=$HOME/.local/bin:$PATH' >> ~/.profile`, logout, and log in again
 1. Run the server: `electrum-personal-server config.ini`
+1. Rescan if needed: `electrum-personal-server --rescan config.ini`
+1. Restart the server if needed
 1. Start your Electrum wallet: `electrum --oneserver --server localhost:50002:s`.

 ### Links to other setup guides